-- All investments are to be readily marketable. - Reliable market quotations for investment prices are to be available at all times. - All investment portfolios are to be fully invested.
-Any cash positions (except for any strategic allocation to the cash and cash equivalents asset class) should be temporary and should reflect a general repositioning of the portfolio or the covering of a futures position. - With the exception of alternative assets, in which a limited proportion of the Plan's assets is held for diversification reasons, futures contracts and options are to be restricted to hedging techniques and not used to leverage either portfolio. - Financial products may not to be lent to any other third party without the consent of the Trustee. - Subject to the approval of the Trustee no more than 5% of the assets being managed for the Plan at any one time by any fund manager is to be invested in any participating employer (or any related company of that employer).
+- All investments are to be readily marketable. - Reliable market quotations for investment prices are to be available at all times. - Investment portfolios are to be fully invested.
+Any cash positions (except for any strategic allocation to the cash and cash equivalents asset class) should be temporary and should reflect a general repositioning of the portfolio or the covering of a futures position. - With the exception of alternative assets, in which a limited proportion of the Plan's assets is held for diversification reasons, futures contracts and options are to be restricted to hedging techniques and not used to leverage either portfolio. - Financial products may not be lent to any other third party without the consent of the Trustee. - Unless otherwise approved by the Trustee, no more than 5% of the Plan's assets are to be invested in any participating employer (or any related company of that employer).